enbraun/slate/source/includes/_resource.md

 > `DELETE v1/resources/{ID}/exceptions/{Exception_ID}`

-Permanently deletes a applied exception.
+Permanently deletes an applied exception.
 It cannot be undone.
-You need to provide the unique resource identifier that was returned upon resource creation and unique exception identifier that was returend upon exception addition.
+You need to provide the unique resource identifier that was returned upon resource creation and unique exception identifier that was returned upon exception addition.

 > Example Request